Killings by a tiger in northern India reveal how circumstances can cause predators to develop a taste for humans.

 Although deadly attacks on humans are rare, some animals have shown a taste for people.
 These fatal meetings are sometimes driven by negative encounters with humans, while others are driven by starvation.

-Currently, a killer tiger is stalking the villages of north India.
-The female has killed at least nine people, all of them poor villagers living on the fringes of one of the world's last wild tiger habitats.
+Earlier this year, a killer tiger stalked the villages of north India.
+The female killed at least nine people, all of them poor villagers living on the fringes of one of the world's last wild tiger habitats.

-But the tiger now prowling India is dwarfed by some of the animals on this list, in both size and body count.
+But the tiger that prowled India is dwarfed by some of the animals on this list, in both size and body count.

 An African crocodile opens its mouth beside the Chobe River.